 But if you are 100% certain that none of the things I mentioned will happen , or if you are content to live with those uncertainties, there are valid reasons not to clip your parrots wings.
 Flighting a parrot is certainly one way to add variety and security to its life in an attempt to leave unwanted, stereotypic behaviors behind or prevent them from forming in the first place.

-Some maladjusted, unhappy parrots – particularly wild caught birds (broncos) – do better when they are imped (foreign feathers inserted up the old feather’s cut shafts) and released into a flight with birds of similar temperament.
+Some maladjusted, unhappy parrots – particularly wild caught birds (broncos) – do better when they are imped (= a foreign feather inserted up the old feather’s cut shaft) and released into a flight with birds of similar temperament.
 If you do that, be sure that none of the resident birds are nesting or feeding each other.
 I generally leave the new arrival in a secondary cage to see how the other parrots accept it before allowing the birds to mingle.
 I also imp parrots that are injuring their keel bone due to crashing onto the floor or cage bottom.

 Aggressive parrots quickly realize when their wings have been clipped and they can no longer fly and rule the roost.
 This often drops the social status of blustery aggressive birds making them more docile and easier to live with.